kusor/triton-kbmapi/docs/index.md

 }
 ```

-Note that the location contains the guid of the _new_ pivtoken.
+Note that the location contains the guid of the _new_ PIV token.

 #### ListPivtokens (GET /pivtokens)

-Gets all provisioned pivtokens.
+Gets all provisioned PIV tokens.
 The main requirement here is no
-sensitive information of a pivtoken is returned in the output.
+sensitive information of a PIV token is returned in the output.

 Filtering by at least the `cn_uuid` as well as windowing functions should be
 supported.